sawyerWeld/GameTheoryNotes/Week_5/repeated_games.md

 where the left side of the equation is the probability that agent i plays pure strategy s at time t + 1.

+At least in finite games, regret matching converges to a correlated equilibrium.

+## Equilibria of Infinitely Repeated Games

+What is a pure strategy in an infinitely repeated game?
+A choice of action at every decision point, but there are infinite decision points because we play infinitely many stage games.

+Some famous example strategies for the cooperation game:
+- Tit-for-tat: Start out cooperating, if your opponent defects, defect in the next round and then go back to cooperating.
+- Trigger: Start out cooperating.
+If your opponent defects, defect forever.

+We will now prove this theorem.
+*Theorem*: We can characterize a set of payoffs that are achievable under equilibrium without having to enumerate the equilibria.

+Consider any n-player game G = (N,A,u) and any payoff vector r = r1...rn which encodes the average utility a player recieves following a strategy at the infinite.
+Let vi = min max (s_-i, s_i)